-We have seen a return to some kind of normality over the past few months, particularly following the ongoing successful vaccine rollout.
+We have seen a return to some kind of normality over the past several months, particularly following the ongoing successful vaccine rollout.
 Normal planning and observation procedures continues, so that observation and assessment is still what we were doing before the pandemic.
 We are still restricted in some activities and resources that we cannot still use as normal, but continue to work around these restrictions to continue to ensure that the children can still have the very best chances to develop and learn.

 The latest copy of our COVID-19 guidance can be found here.